phaubertin/jinue/doc/syscalls/mechanisms.md

 The microkernel supports the following mechanisms to invoke system calls.
 Not all mechanisms are available on all CPUs.
-On initialization, before invoking any other system call, an application should call the [GET_SYSCALL](get-syscall.md) system call to determine the best supported system call mechanism.
-This should be done with the interrupt-based mechanism, which is the only one garanteed to be supported by all CPUs.
+On initialization, before invoking any system call, an application should look at the value of auxiliary vector number 11 (JINUE_AT_HOWSYSCALL) to determine the best supported system call mechanism.

 ## Interrupt-Based Mechanism